Choose Tools > Style (from the Tools menu at the top of your screen).

 Press the S key on your keyboard.

-Stroke Fill: Click the Fill pop-up menu below the Stroke Style pop-up menu and choose either a Color stroke for a solid color outline or Gradient to fill the outline with a transition between multiple colors, or pattern fill to fill the stroke with your custom pattern.
+Stroke Fill: Click the Fill pop-up menu below the Stroke Style pop-up menu and choose a Color stroke for a solid color outline, Gradient to fill the outline with a transition between multiple colors, or pattern fill to fill the stroke with your custom pattern.

-Stroke Color: Click the color well to choose a color or click to open the Colors window.
+Stroke Color: Click the color well to choose a color or click to pick a color from the image.

-If you have applied multiple Stroke layer styles to a single layer and you’d like to rearrange them, click the Stroke pop-up menu and choose Bring Forward, Bring to Front, Send Backward, or Send to Back.
+If you have applied multiple Stroke styles to a single layer and you’d like to rearrange them, simply drag the style up or down the list of styles.